syntevo/docs/src/SmartGit/Manual/GUI/Credential-Helper.md

 	useHttpPath = true
 ```

 Whenever you invoke an action from the command line, SmartGit will be asked for credentials for the repository.
 When SmartGit is not running, it will be started in the background.
-When you have configured a [Master Password](Preferences/Commands.md#smartgit-credential-helper-https), you will be asked to enter it.
+When you have configured a [**Master Password**](Preferences/Commands.md#smartgit-credential-helper-https), you will be asked to enter it.
 When you have multiple [Hosting Provider](../Integrations/index.md) profiles configured, SmartGit will ask you to select the right Hosting Provider once; after that, SmartGit will remember that setting.